liquid4teur/Ansible/README.md

 # Presentation

+This readme file is only here to quickly introduce you what is Ansible and how quickly create and run simple tasks through Ansible.

 **Ansible** is a lightweight automation tool or more precisely a task execution engine (acquired today by Red Hat but remains an open source project hosted on [Github](https://github.com/ansible)).
 This tool, written in Python, is here to help us easily perform one or more actions (**tasks**) on one or more computers.
 These tasks can target:

 - The local system Ansible is running from,
 - Other systems Ansible can reach over the network (ability to manage a fleet of remote systems at the same time).

-The pure concept of Ansible is to answer to our needs by organizing the tasks to be performed in a simple to read text file ("Yet Another Markup Language" formatted file) with reusable and repeatable system.
+The pure concept of Ansible is to answer to our needs by organizing the tasks to be performed in a simple to read text file ("Yet Another Markup Language" formatted file), readable by both developers and operators, with reusable and repeatable system.
 Ansible works through three operation models:

 - The linear strategy: it's the default operation model of Ansible that allows to linearly execute a list of tasks: in this way, data generated in one task could be used as the input of the next task.
 - The serial strategy: one or more hosts in batches are walked through the task list before looping back to the beginning for the next set of hosts.
 This operation model suits better when you need to perform tasks in a specific order.